openfin/.NET-Tutorials/Tutorial 01 Connecting to Runtime/README.md

 ```
 In the example the OpenFin 'Stable' channel is specified ensuring the latest version of OpenFin is used.
 In a production environment we recomend a static runtime version is configured to provide you with full control over when a new runtime version is used by your application, a list of OpenFin Runtime versions is available here: https://developer.openfin.co/versions/?product=Runtime.

+The `RuntimeOptions` documenation can be found here: http://cdn.openfin.co/docs/csharp/latest/OpenfinDesktop/html/6A71B701.htm

+**Step 2**

-- To start an OpenFin runtime process the `Runtime.GetRuntimeInstance(GetRuntimeInstance)` method is called (http://cdn.openfin.co/docs/csharp/latest/OpenfinDesktop/html/E80A5D83.htm), with the RuntimeOptions object created in the step above.
+A Runtime Object is created using the `Runtime.GetRuntimeInstance(GetRuntimeInstance)` method with the RuntimeOptions object created in the step above:

 ```
 var runtime = Runtime.GetRuntimeInstance(runtimeOptions);
 ```

-- Once the a runtime instance has been created the `Runtime.Connect()` method is used to connect the adapter to the runtime (http://cdn.openfin.co/docs/csharp/latest/OpenfinDesktop/html/F98A61F0.htm)
+When the Runtime object is constructed the .NET adapter will start openfun runtime processes (openfin.exe) on the local machine.

+The `Runtime.GetRuntimeInstance(GetRuntimeInstance)` documentation can be found here: http://cdn.openfin.co/docs/csharp/latest/OpenfinDesktop/html/E80A5D83.htm
+The `Runtime` class documentation can be found here: http://cdn.openfin.co/docs/csharp/latest/OpenfinDesktop/html/A0E038D5.htm

+**Step 3**
+The .NET adapter connects to the running OpenFin Runtime process by calling `Runtime.Connect()`:

 ```
 runtime.Connect(() =>